tayganr/MCW-Azure-Synapse-Analytics-and-AI/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics and AI.md

 2. How is access to data authorized for data stored in Azure Data Lake Store Gen2?
 In Azure Synapse SQL databases?

-    **Authorization in ADLS Gen2:** From an authorization standpoint, course grained access control can be applied at the container level in Azure Storage by specifying AAD roles.
+    **Authorization in ADLS Gen2:** From an authorization standpoint, coarse grained access control can be applied at the container level in Azure Storage by specifying AAD roles.
 Furthermore, fine grained access control is enabled by setting POSIX ACLs at the folder level.

     **Authorization in databases:** Management of database permissions is performed by setting access permissions on Azure Active Directory groups and users, which are external to the database.
 Object level security allows you to control permissions on tables, views, stored procedures and functions.